drdominicsingaraj/ccp/cloudformation.md

 For a command-line approach, you can use the `aws cloudformation create-stack` command with the necessary parameters and template location.

-### Steps to create an AWS CloudFormation stack using AWS Command Line Interface
+### AWS CloudFormation stack using AWS Command Line Interface

 To set up an Apache web server using AWS CloudFormation via the AWS CLI, you'll need to create a CloudFormation template that defines the resources, and then use the CLI to create a stack with that template.